Ultraplot/ultraplot/docs/why.rst

 Changes
 -------

-In UltraPlot, you can use the :func:`~ultraplot.config.rc` object to change both native matplotlib settings (found in :func:`~ultraplot.config.rc_matplotlib`) and added UltraPlot settings (found in `~ultraplot.config.rc_UltraPlot`).
+In UltraPlot, you can use the :obj:`~ultraplot.config.rc` object to change both native matplotlib settings (found in :obj:`~ultraplot.config.rc_matplotlib`) and added UltraPlot settings (found in :obj:`~ultraplot.config.rc_UltraPlot`).
 Assigned settings are always validated, and "meta" settings like ``meta.edgecolor``, ``meta.linewidth``, and ``font.smallsize`` can be used to update many settings all at once.
-Settings can be changed with ``uplt.rc.key = value``, ``uplt.rc[key] = value``, ``uplt.rc.update(key=value)``, using `ultraplot.axes.Axes.format`, or using `ultraplot.config.Configurator.context`.
-Settings that have changed during the python session can be saved to a file with `ultraplot.config.Configurator.save` (see :func:`~ultraplot.config.Configurator.changed`), and settings can be loaded from files with `ultraplot.config.Configurator.load`.
+Settings can be changed with ``uplt.rc.key = value``, ``uplt.rc[key] = value``, ``uplt.rc.update(key=value)``, using :func:`~ultraplot.axes.Axes.format`, or using :func:`~ultraplot.config.Configurator.context`.
+Settings that have changed during the python session can be saved to a file with :func:`~ultraplot.config.Configurator.save` (see :func:`~ultraplot.config.Configurator.changed`), and settings can be loaded from files with :func:`~ultraplot.config.Configurator.load`.

 Links
 -----